 Source: 2016 Census

-A secondary school diploma is generally needed to work as an automotive service technician, truck and bus mechanic, or mechanical repairer.
-Certification is not necessary in B.C., but it may make it easier to find a job.
+A secondary school diploma is generally needed to work as an automotive service technician, truck and bus mechanic or mechanical repairer.
+A person typically needs to have a driver’s licence to be hired.
+Some positions may require a specific class of licence.

-Automotive service technicians, truck and bus mechanics and mechanical repairers who are certified for that occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
+Automotive service technicians who are certified by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
-However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.
+However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references or a criminal record check.

 For information about labour mobility in Canada, visit www.workersmobility.ca.